Bee Gees: 2009–2012: Return to performing and Robin's death

+On 14 March 2009, Barry teamed with Olivia Newton-John to present the one-hour finale performance at a star-studded 12-hour live concert at Sydney's Sydney Cricket Ground, part of Sound Relief, a fundraiser to aid victims of the February 2009 Victorian Bushfires that devastated large tracts of heavily wooded and populated south-eastern Australia, where the Gibb family once lived.
+The concert was televised live nationally across Australia on the Max TV cable network.
+On 10 July 2009, Barry and Robin were named as Freemen of the Borough of Douglas (Isle of Man); the award was also bestowed posthumously to Maurice.

+In late 2009, Barry and Robin announced plans to record and perform together once again as the Bee Gees.
 Barry and Robin performed on the BBC's Strictly Come Dancing on 31 October 2009 and appeared on ABC-TV's Dancing with the Stars on 17 November 2009.
 On 15 March 2010, Barry and Robin inducted the Swedish group ABBA into the Rock and Roll Hall of Fame.
 On 26 May 2010, the two made a surprise appearance on the ninth-season finale of American Idol.

-On 20 November 2011 it was announced that Robin Gibb, at 61 years old, had been diagnosed with liver cancer, a condition he had become aware of several months earlier.
+On 20 November 2011, it was announced that Robin, then aged 61, had been diagnosed with liver cancer, a condition he had become aware of several months earlier.
 He had become noticeably thinner in previous months and had to cancel several appearances due to severe abdominal pain.
 Robin joined British military trio the Soldiers for the Coming Home charity concert on 13 February 2012 at the London Palladium, in support of injured servicemen.
 It was his first public appearance for almost five months and, as it turned out, his final one.
 On 14 April 2012, it was reported that Robin had contracted pneumonia in a Chelsea hospital and was in a coma.
 Although he came out of his coma on 20 April 2012, his condition deteriorated rapidly and he died on 20 May 2012 of liver and kidney failure.